Rituxan Patient assistance program

 Rituxan warning and precautions

 Rituxan can harm your unborn baby.
-You should use effective contraception whilst taking Rituxan and for 12 months after your last dose.
+You should use effective contraception while taking Rituxan and for 12 months after your last dose.
 Talk to your doctor about your contraception options.

 You should not take Rituxan if you: